mmurygin/notes/sre/incident-management.md

 1. Solving the wrong problem
 1. People making things worse
 1. Too many people involved
-1. Stackeholders left in the dark
+1. Stakeholders left in the dark
 1. Everyone stepping on each other toes.

     ![Boys playing football](./img/boys-playing-football.jpg)